ariizz/GUI-calculator/README.md

 Support keyboard input for faster calculations.
 Make it resizable for different screen sizes.

-This project is licensed under the MIT License — feel free to use, modify, or share it, just give me a shout-out!

 # 🤝 Connect With Me

 Loved this project?
 Want to chat about coding or collaborate?
-Find me on LinkedInu or check out my other projects on GitHub.
+Find me on LinkedIn or check out my other projects on GitHub.
 Let’s make more awesome stuff together!
 Built with 💻 and ☕ by ariizz.